 So here is the hypocritical part…

-Just because I am the author of this post does not mean that I am exempt from stating personal opinions based on feeling rather than fact (because even if global warming is a hoax, does it really matter?
-Isn’t just a good idea to recycle and care for our environment anyway?
+Just because I am the author of this post, this does not mean that I am exempt from stating personal opinions based on feeling rather than fact (because even if global warming is a hoax, does it really matter?
+Isn’t it just a good idea to recycle and care for our environment anyway?
 But I digress…) It’s perfectly okay not to know something and perhaps more importantly it’s okay to revert back to the mentality of your infant self and question anything that doesn’t quite make sense…

 Whether we are talking about running, carrots offering improved night vision, chocolate giving you acne, drinking eight glasses of water a day or the tooth fairy swooping in at night to steal your dislocated molar in exchange for cash if knowledge really is power, that knowledge is only as good as the information it was based on.